Eli Capilouto

 Eli Capilouto (born August 22, 1949) is an American academic.
+He was born on August 22, 1949, in Montgomery, Alabama, to Isaac Baruch Capilouto, a dentist in private practice, and Regina Nissim Piha, a homemaker.
+His family descended from Sephardic Jewish immigrants from the island of Rhodes, forming part of a small Jewish community in Montgomery that emphasized education and communal ties.
 He serves as the 12th president of the University of Kentucky.
 He was elected president by the University of Kentucky Board of Trustees in 2011, after serving as provost of the University of Alabama at Birmingham (UAB).
 Under his leadership, the Commonwealth's flagship and land-grant research university has grown from $2.7 billion to $6.8 billion in total operations and has gained significant momentum in fulfilling its multi-faceted mission of teaching, research, service and health care.

 Early life and education

 Capilouto is a native of Alabama.
 He obtained his bachelor's degree from the University of Alabama in Tuscaloosa.
 He earned his Doctor of Dental Medicine and master's degree in epidemiology at UAB.
 He joined the UAB faculty in 1975.
 In 1991, Capilouto received a doctorate in health policy and management from Harvard School of Public Health.